iowa-human-auditory-neuro/aad-trf/ReadMe.md

 ## Dataset

-To start the process, epoched EEG data and audio file is required.
-EEG data should be saved in the `data/[raw_datset]/epochs` folder as `.fif` file format; Audio data should be save in the `data/[raw_datset]/audio` folder as `.wav` file format.
+To start the process, epoched EEG data and audio files are required.
+EEG data should be saved in the `data/[raw_datset]/eeg` folder as `.fif` file format; Audio data should be saved in the `data/[raw_datset]/audio` folder as `.wav` file format.

 ## Configuration Parsing
-Configuration should be saved in the `src/config` folder as `.json` format.
-Below are the example of configuration files.
-Please refer to the description of individual class and methods for the possible options for each field.
+Configuration should be saved in the `src/config` folder in `.json` format.
+Below are examples of configuration files.
+Please refer to the description of individual classes and methods for the possible options for each field.

 ### Audio preprocessing